CSnimiu/cs261-group7-100001/README.md

 ## Branch Structure
 ### This is the 'main' branch
-The main branch is used as the repository for keeping track of the project's recently completed progress.
-As of this writing, the project is still under progress.
+The main branch is currently the first backup branch that does not have a database system built to support it.
+To see the latest progress of the project, please visit [*the profile branch*](https://github.com/CSnimiu/cs261-group7-100001/tree/profile)

 This branch contains 2 main folders:
 >